Intro

 Vim has seven BASIC modes:

-Visual mode This is like Normal mode, but the movement commands extend a highlighted area.
+Visual mode: This is like Normal mode, but the movement commands extend a highlighted area.
 When a non-movement command is used, it is executed for the highlighted area.
 See Visual-mode.
 If the 'showmode' option is on "-- VISUAL --" is shown at the bottom of the window.

-Select mode This looks most like the MS-Windows selection mode.
+Select mode: This looks most like the MS-Windows selection mode.
 Typing a printable character deletes the selection and starts Insert mode.
 See Select-mode.
 If the 'showmode' option is on "-- SELECT --" is shown at the bottom of the window.

-Insert mode In Insert mode the text you type is inserted into the buffer.
+Insert mode: In Insert mode the text you type is inserted into the buffer.
 See Insert-mode.
 If the 'showmode' option is on "-- INSERT --" is shown at the bottom of the window.

-Command-line mode In Command-line mode (also called Cmdline mode) you Cmdline mode can enter one line of text at the bottom of the window.
+Cmdline mode: In Command-line mode (also called Cmdline mode) you can enter one line of text at the bottom of the window.
 This is for the Ex commands, ":", the pattern search commands, "?" and "/", and the filter command, "!".
 Cmdline-mode

-Ex mode Like Command-line mode, but after entering a command you remain in Ex mode.
+Ex mode: Like Command-line mode, but after entering a command you remain in Ex mode.
 Very limited editing of the command line.
 Ex-mode

-Terminal-mode Terminal mode In Terminal mode all input (except CTRL-\) is sent to the process running in the current terminal buffer.
+Terminal mode: In Terminal mode all input (except CTRL-\) is sent to the process running in the current terminal buffer.
 If CTRL-\ is pressed, the next key is sent unless it is CTRL-N (CTRL-\_CTRL-N) or CTRL-O (t_CTRL-\_CTRL-O).
 If the 'showmode' option is on "-- TERMINAL --" is shown at the bottom of the window.

 There are six ADDITIONAL modes.
 These are variants of the BASIC modes:

-Replace mode Replace mode is a special case of Insert mode.
+Replace mode: Replace mode is a special case of Insert mode.
 You can do the same things as in Insert mode, but for each character you enter, one character of the existing text is deleted.
 See Replace-mode.
 If the 'showmode' option is on "-- REPLACE --" is shown at the bottom of the window.

-Virtual Replace mode Virtual Replace mode is similar to Replace mode, but instead of file characters you are replacing screen real estate.
+Virtual Replace mode: Virtual Replace mode is similar to Replace mode, but instead of file characters you are replacing screen real estate.
 See Virtual-Replace-mode.
 If the 'showmode' option is on "-- VREPLACE --" is shown at the bottom of the window.

-Insert Normal mode Entered when CTRL-O is typed in Insert mode (see i_CTRL-O).
+Insert Normal mode: Entered when CTRL-O is typed in Insert mode (see i_CTRL-O).
 This is like Normal mode, but after executing one command Vim returns to Insert mode.
 If the 'showmode' option is on "-- (insert) --" is shown at the bottom of the window.

-Insert Visual mode Entered when starting a Visual selection from Insert mode, e.g., by using CTRL-O and then "v", "V" or CTRL-V. When the Visual selection ends, Vim returns to Insert mode.
+Insert Visual mode: Entered when starting a Visual selection from Insert mode, e.g., by using CTRL-O and then "v", "V" or CTRL-V. When the Visual selection ends, Vim returns to Insert mode.
 If the 'showmode' option is on "-- (insert) VISUAL --" is shown at the bottom of the window.

-Insert Select mode Entered when starting Select mode from Insert mode.
+Insert Select mode: Entered when starting Select mode from Insert mode.
 E.g., by dragging the mouse or <S-Right>.
 When the Select mode ends, Vim returns to Insert mode.
 If the 'showmode' option is on "-- (insert) SELECT --" is shown at the bottom of the window.

 Switching from mode to mode mode-switching